ONLINE 10-YEAR NRCME RECERTIFICATION TRAINING

 When Can I Start the NRCME Recertification Process?

 National Registry Certified Medical Examiners are eligible to recertify once they have reached the 9-year mark of their current certification.
-These DOT Medical Examiners can begin their recertification training and testing on January 1, 2023.
 This way, they will have a full year to complete the process.
 We recommend starting the process early and give yourself adequate time so that if you happen to fail the test, you’ll have plenty of time to take the test again before your certification expires.

 How Can I Check the Expiration Date of My NRCME Certification?